selectel/terraform-provider-selectel/website/docs/r/domains_record_v1.html.markdown

 * `target` - (Optional) Represents a canonical hostname of the machine providing the service.
  For SRV records only.

+* `tag` - (Optional) Represents the identifier of the property represented by the record.
+ For CAA records only.

+* `flag` - (Optional) Represents the critical flag, that has a specific meaning per RFC.
+ For CAA records only.

+* `value` - (Optional) Represents a value associated with the tag.
+ For CAA records only.

+* `algorithm` - (Optional) Represents the algorithm of the public key.
+ For SSHFP records only.

+* `fingerprint_type` - (Optional) Represents an algorithm used to hash the public key.
+ For SSHFP records only.

+* `fingerprint` - (Optional) Represents a hexadecimal hash result, as text.
+ For SSHFP records only.

 ## Attributes Reference

 The following attributes are exported: